-Plant community composition will be assessed by measuring the cover of individual, plant species in areas of wetland vegetation, including emergent, floating leaved, woody, or submersed vegetation, within the survey unit.
+Plant community composition is assessed by estimating the canopy cover of individual plant species within the vegetated portion of the survey unit (i.e., across all HRTs with vegetation).
 Only vegetation from the current growing season should be included in plant community composition assessments.
-For this protocol herbaceous crops should be consider emergent vegetation.
-Two major steps are involved in the assessment of plant community composition: (1) assessment of percent vegetation (emergent, floating leaved, or submersed) cover within the survey unit and (2) species inventory and species-specific percent cover assessments within areas of vegetation.
+Herbaceous agricultural or planted crops should also be included (e.g., rice, millet, sorghum, etc.) if left unharvested.
+Two major steps are involved in the assessment of plant community composition: (1) assessment of percent vegetation cover (emergent, floating leaved, or submersed) within the survey unit and (2) species inventory and species-specific percent cover assessments within the areas of vegetation.

-Cooperators should determine the location of all wetland vegetation patches within a survey unit.
-This could be done through a visual assessment around the perimeter of the survey unit or by traversing across the unit.
-Preferably, patches would be identified via a combination of recent aerial photograph (e.g., Google Earth imagery) and field-based visual inspections.
-Once the cooperator is confident they have identified all emergent vegetation patches, they should estimate and record the percent of the survey unit covered by emergent vegetation.
-Percent cover is defined as the percentage of the survey unit covered by vertical projections from the outermost perimeter of plants' foliage (Anderson 1986) (Figure SOP- 5.1).
+Observers should determine the location of all wetland vegetation patches within a survey unit.
+This could be done through a visual assessment around the perimeter of the survey unit or by traversing across the unit; recent aerial photographs may also be helpful.
+Once the observer is confident they have identified all vegetation patches, they should estimate and record the percent of the survey unit covered by vegetation.
+Percent cover is defined as a canopy cover measurement being the percentage of the survey unit covered by vertical projections from the outermost perimeter of plants' foliage (Anderson 1986) (Figure SOP- 5.1).
 Again, for this metric, percent cover assessments should exclusively consider vegetation from the current season's growth.